Who Is This Credit Card Best For?

 For your everyday spending without worrying about different earning categories, this flat-rate cash-back card makes life simple with its Cash Rewards program.
-The HSBC Cash Rewards Mastercard has a typical rewards-earnings rate, but in the first year, the rate is doubled.
+The HSBC Cash Rewards Mastercard has a typical rewards-earnings rate, but in the first year, the rate is doubled (for up to $10,000 in spending).
 Add on the 0% interest rate on purchases for the first 12 months, and you can squeeze a lot of value from this card, especially in year one.

 0% introductory interest rate

 No foreign transaction fee